 Exemption from review

 Hospitals and clinics are required to conduct ANQ quality reviews if they have signed the National Quality Agreement.
 Exemption is possible in justified exceptional cases.
 To apply for exemption, hospitals or clinics must submit a written request to the ANQ office which is then reviewed by ANQ on the basis of clearly defined criteria.
+You can order a current dispensing overview of your hospital/clinic here.

 ANQ publishes a retrospective overview listing participating hospitals and clinics per review year/period.